blairj09-talks/bmdd-plumber/R/model-api/README.md

 ## Filters

 [Filters](https://www.rplumber.io/docs/routing-and-input.html#filters)
-are used by Plumber to peform some action on an incoming request and then forward the request along to the next stop on the router.
+are used by Plumber to perform some action on an incoming request and then forward the request along to the next stop on the router.
 This API uses a filter to log information about incoming requests, as described in the [Plumber